Categories: Local

 The Royal Gaol prison in Castries is all but no more.
 Today, May 23, contractors recommenced demolition works on the site — where government hopes to build a new police headquarters and a halls of justice.
 In his New Year’s address this year, Prime Minister Allen Chastanet promised that despite efforts to derail their plans, government would move forward with the project.

-In press statement in February, the Ministry of Home Affairs reiterated that the project was moving along.
+In a press statement in February, the Ministry of Home Affairs reiterated that the project was moving along.
 To this end, the ministry stated that on February 15, “the remains of eight prisoners were exhumed from the former prison grounds and reinterred at the Bordelais Correctional Facility.
 The activity was witnessed by relevant officials and a priest administered the burial rites.”

 Contractors break down a section of the building